-If that fails it will go a formal hearing or conference to be decided by a member of the Commission.
+If that fails, it will go to a formal hearing or conference to be decided by a member of the Commission.

 Does the length of employment impact an unfair dismissal claim?

-For large businesses with 15 of more employees a worker must have been employed for 6 months to make a claim.
+For large businesses with 15 or more employees, a worker must have been employed for 6 months to make a claim.